globocom/vault/ENVIRON.md

 Example value: `http://keystone.endpoint:5000/v2.0`

-### VAULT_KEYSTONE_ROLE

-The role registered in your Keystone service that is needed to operate Swift.

-Example value: `swiftoperator`

 ### MAX_FILES_UPLOAD

 *(Optional)* The maximum number of files that can be uploaded at once to Swift via the [Bulk Operations middleware](https://www.swiftstack.com/docs/admin/middleware/bulk.html).